 We also had to move the caravan down the garden because we had parked it too close to the fence to be able to open the back window, so we pulled it out of its parking space and got to work on replacing the trims.
 After a couple of hours of working in the garden on a boiling hot day, we were flaking out and we still had to get the caravan back into position.
 I now realise that there is a very slight slope n the garden – not enough to notice in everyday life, but certainly noticeable when you’re trying to push a caravan up it!
 To make a long story short, after a lot of huffing and swearing (and bruising) we got the beast back in its place, and slightly further away from the fence so that we don’t a repeat incident!

 Anyway, I’m very happy with the new trims – I’m certain that it even deters creepy crawlies, because I’ve seen non since it was fitted!
 Just look at that lovely white curve in the photos above – very pleasing!
 Also, I’ve found that I’m opening my windows a lot more, simply because it is easier to open them now.
 So, a rather dull window makeover, but definitely one that I’m pleased with, and will help to keep my caravan in good shape for many years to come.
-Here’s something a bit more exciting – some ideas that I’ve found on Pinterest (check out my Caravan Love board for all the links!) for caravan seat covers – because the next thing I’m working on is soft furnishings yaaay!
+If you want to check out some ideas that I’ve found on Pinterest have a look at my Caravan Love board for caravan seat covers – because the next thing I’m working on is soft furnishings yaaay!

 Check out my other vintage caravan articles below to follow my progress of my little makeover project and tweet me @Cassiefairy with photos of your own caravans, campers or workshops – I need all the inspiration I can get and I’d love to know what you think!

 - See all caravan project blog posts (cassiefairy.com)

 - My little vintage caravan project – patchwork (cassiefairy.com)

 - My little vintage caravan project ~ Ice cream colours (cassiefairy.com)